glebzlat/arduino-nvim/README.md

 # Limitations

-To initialize `ArduinoLSP.nvim` in a sketch directory, you need to open .ino file first (of course, if you have any files except .ino).
+To initialize `Arduino.nvim` in a sketch directory, you need to open .ino file first (of course, if you have any files except .ino).

-If the current directory is not a sketch directory or if plugin is not configurated (`on_new_config()` not invoked), invocation of `:ArduinoDump` and `:ArduinoSetFqbn` commands has no effect.
+If the current directory is not a sketch directory or if plugin is not configurated (`on_new_config()` not invoked), invocation of `:ArduinoDump` and `:ArduinoSetFQBN` commands has no effect.